-Adventure Day Campers and Tiny Tots are asked to pack the following items in a backpack each day:
+Adventure Day Campers and Tiny Tots are asked to pack the following name labeled items in a backpack each day:

+items in a backpack each day .

-- □ A change of clothes
+☐ A change of clothes

-- Bathing suit (needs to be appropriate for water sports such as a one-piece, tankini or other sport style suit)
+☐ Swimsuit (needs to be appropriate for water sports such as a one-piece, tankini or other sport style suit)

-- Towel
+☐ Towel

-- □ Water bottle
+☐ Water bottle

-- □ A light jacket/sweatshirt
+☐ A light jacket/sweatshirt

-- Sunscreen
+Sunscreen

-- Bug spray
+☐ Bug spray

-- □ Tennis shoes that can get dirty
+☐ Tennis shoes that can get dirty

-- Two pairs of properly fitting shoes that can get wet and dirty.
+☐ Two pairs of properly fitting shoes that can get wet and dirty.
 One pair needs to be tennis shoes while the other may be a sandal with a sturdy heel strap.
-(No crocs, jelly shoes, or clogs)
+(No cross jelly shoes or closs)